Aragor70/Messages/readMe.md

 ```
 "proxy": "http://localhost:5000"
 ```
-<i>In the last part of the document I introduce the alternative way to organise the proxy using middleware.</i>
+<i>I introduce the alternative way to organise the proxy using middleware.
+Look on the last part of the document </i>

 ## Alternatives in development process
 In this part we look on the alternative ways you can go along with in React.